ktorio/ktor-documentation/topics/server-typed-auth.md

 }
 ```

-Ktor looks for an unauthorized handler in this order:
+Ktor looks for an unauthorized handler in the following order:

 1. The handler passed to `authenticateWith()`.
-2. The `onUnauthorized` set on the scheme.
+2. The `onUnauthorized` handler configured on the scheme.
 3. The provider's default challenge.

 If none of them responds, the request fails with `401 Unauthorized`.